ORX Cause & Impact Operational Risk Reference Taxonomy

 A continued link to Basel

-There is a clear link in the data with the Basel definition of operational risk (considering people, process, system, and external factors).
+The data shows a clear link with the Basel definition of operational risk (considering people, process, system, and external factors).
 The majority of the cause categories contain these four categories, with some of the taxonomies that were shared containing an augmented number of level 1 categories.

 Impact categories have evolved beyond financial